-Horned, hellish, and hella charismatic, the DnD Tiefling 5e species are a humanoid race which shares DNA with devils and demons.
-While they have some common features (horns, tails, colorful skin), the different Tiefling subraces can have hugely varied ancestries and abilities.
+Horned, hellish, and hella charismatic, the DnD Tiefling 5e are humanoids with devils and demons for ancestors.
+While they have some common features (horns, tails, and colorful skin), the different Tiefling subraces can have hugely varied ancestries and abilities.

 This deep-dive into one of 5e's DnD races includes all the Tiefling's core rules.
-We'll also recommend the best DnD classes and feats for your build, as well as helpful character building tips for roleplaying.
+We'll also recommend the best DnD classes and feats for your Tiefling build, as well as helpful tips for roleplaying.

 One thing to note: this is a guide to the 2014 Tiefling rules - see our other DnD 2024 Tiefling species guide for the version you'll find in the newest Player's Handbook.